Know your audience: specializing grounded language models with listener subtraction: Methods

 \subsection{Speaker model}

-For the speaker model (Figure \ref{fig:arch}a), we take inspiration from two past works on image captioning: the \textit{Frozen} captioning model \cite{frozenFSL} and ClipCap \cite{clipcap}.
-We build the speaker architecture using several pretrained components, and adapt only a small part of the architecture to our setting.

-Specifically, the speaker model is composed of a pretrained-and-frozen CLIP visual encoder \cite{clip}, learned attentive (QKV) adapter layer, and a pretrained-and-frozen Transformer (decoder) language model \cite{transformer, chinchilla}.
+The speaker model (Figure \ref{fig:arch}a) is inspired by the \textit{Frozen} model \citep{frozenFSL} and ClipCap \citep{clipcap}.
+We build the speaker using several pretrained components, and adapt only a small piece to our setting.
+The model is composed of a pretrained-and-frozen CLIP visual encoder \citep{clip}, learned attentive (QKV) adapter layer, and a pretrained-and-frozen Transformer (decoder) language model \citep{transformer, chinchilla}.
 An input image is first passed through the visual encoder.
-The unpooled output of the encoder is flattened and passed into the adapter, a Perceiver-inspired cross attention layer \cite{perceverio}.
-The adapter outputs $n$ tokens, which are fed as a prefix to the language model, which generates up to 32 tokens conditioned on this prefix.
-More architectural details can be found in Appendix \ref{appx:arch-details}.
+The unpooled output of the encoder is flattened and passed into the adapter, a Perceiver-inspired cross attention layer \citep{percieverio}.
+The adapter outputs $n=32$ prefix tokens, which are used to condition the language model and generate up to 32 output tokens.
+See Appendix \ref{appx:arch-details} for more details.

-\emph{The only parameters of this model that are ever trained are in the adapter.} We keep the pretrained CLIP encoder and language model frozen (to help prevent language drift), and pretrain the adapter parameters on the Conceptual Captions dataset \cite{conceptualCaptions} to give our speaker basic captioning abilities (see Appendix \ref{appx:speaker-pretrain}).
+\emph{The only parameters of this model that are ever trained are in the adapter.} We keep the pretrained CLIP encoder and language model frozen (to help prevent language drift), and pretrain the adapter on the Conceptual Captions dataset \citep{conceptualCaptions} to give our speaker basic captioning abilities (see Appendix \ref{appx:speaker-pretrain}).
 All our experiments start from this captioning-pretrained base speaker model.
-We finetune the adapter parameters for each experimental condition (we refer to this process as ``training the speaker'').
-We do not have supervision for what to say when playing the game---much as a human player needs to adapt without being told precisely what to say.
-Instead, we use REINFORCE \cite{reinforce} to train the speaker's adapter parameters, based on the rewards received for differences in the listener accuracies (see Section 3.1).
-Our choice to finetune only the adapter is in-line with prior works in emergent communication that use a frozen pretrained language model or visual encoder \cite{dwd, angeliki2020}.
+We finetune the adapter for each experimental condition, which consists of a dataset to train on and a pair of listeners (we refer to this process as ``training the speaker'').
+We do not have supervision for what to say when playing the game---much as a human player needs to adapt without direct supervision.
+Instead, we use REINFORCE \citep{reinforce} to train the speaker's adapter parameters, based on the rewards received for differences in the listener accuracies (see Section \ref{sec:multiagentgame}).
+Our choice to finetune only the adapter builds off prior works in emergent communication that use pretrained-and-frozen components \citep{dwd, angeliki2020}.
+By repeated interactions with the same pair of listeners in each experimental condition, the speaker should update its weights to produce specialized language to that listener pair.